dylanatsmith/betterplaceholder/README.md

 Almost all of the styles come from [Primer CSS](https://primer.style/css) utility classes.
 There is some custom CSS that gets compiled with Sass along with the third-party dependencies.

-1. Install Sass globally: `npm install -g sass`
+1. Install Sass globally: `npm install -g sass` or `brew install sass/sass/sass`
 2. Compile manually after changes: `sass scss/main.scss css/main.css`

 ### JS